Related Concepts

 • Cyberwarfare: Using technology to penetrate and attack another nation’s computer systems and networks to cause damage or disrupt services

-• Hacktivists: Kind of threat actor that further their beliefs, using cybercrime as their method of attack.
+• Hacktivists: A Kind of threat actor that further their beliefs, using cybercrime as their method of attack.
 The most common is for political purposes

 • APT: Advanced Persistent Attack, multi-phase, long-term, stealthy, and advanced operation against a specific target

-• Risk Management: Formal process of continuously identifying and assessing risk to reduce the impact of threats and vulnerabilities
+• Risk Management: A Formal process of continuously identifying and assessing risk to reduce the impact of threats and vulnerabilities

 • Offensive Security: Proactive security strategies that use the same tactics that malicious actors use in real-world attacks to strengthen the security of a system